 - Like other wooden cabinets, bamboo surfaces may scratch with unpleasant treatment.

-Here are some related question for bamboo kitchen cabinets.
+Here are some related questions for bamboo kitchen cabinets.

 How To Clean Bamboo Wood Cabinets?